Site founded Sept. 1, 2000. We passed 3 million page views on Feb. 10, 2009

 Pioneers who lived in various parts of the county

-Other old-domain countywide stories
+Other countywide stories

 Janine M. Bork, who lives in Wallowa county, Oregon, scanned and transcribed many chapters of a fascinating early history, History of the Pacific Northwest: Oregon and Washington, Volume II, which was published by the North Pacific History Company of Portland, Oregon in 1889.
 It is a very valuable source for profiles of towns and pioneers in Washington Territory before statehood.